Time-Varying Multi-Seasonal AR Models: Conclusions

 \section{Conclusions}

 Our article proposes a time-varying multi-seasonal AR model with the parameters in the non-seasonal and the seasonal polynomials following the dynamic shrinkage process priors in \citet{kowal2019dynamic}.
-We show empirically that the model can capture extended periods of constant parameters, periods of rapid changes and abrupt jumps, as well as shrinking away redundant lags.
-In every time period the freely evolving parameters are mapped to the region of stable AR parameters to ensure that parameters do not drift into explosive regions.
+We show empirically that the model can capture extended periods of constant parameters, periods of rapid changes and abrupt jumps, as well as shrinking redundant lags to zero.
+In every time period the freely evolving parameters are mapped to the AR parameter stability region to ensure that parameters do not drift into explosive regions.
 Our framework can be used with any of the recently developed global-local shrinkage priors, for example the prior processes in \citet{kalli2014time}, \citet{cadonna2020triple} and \citet{knaus2023dynamic}.
 The model allows for multiple seasonal periods, which is a common feature in modern datasets where data is often observed hourly or at even high frequencies.
 The seasonalities are modelled with the parsimonious multiplicative structure in \citet{box2015time}.

-Our algorithm samples from the joint posterior distribution of all the model parameters by Gibbs sampling.
+Our Gibbs sampling algorithm samples from the joint posterior distribution of all the model parameters.
 The multiplicative model structure and the restriction to a stable process makes the model nonlinear and the update step for the time-varying AR parameters challenging.
 We propose the FFBSx sampler based on the extended Kalman filter.
 We show that this approximate sampler is accurate by comparing its posterior with PGAS \citep{lindsten2014particle}, a state-of-the-art particle MCMC sampler which is known to be simulation consistent.
 The FFBSx sampler is fast, accurate and robust to the near-degeneracy in the state transition caused by the dynamic shrinkage process prior.
 The gradient in the FFBSx algorithm is efficiently computed by automatic differentiation, making it easy to write general computer code for any number of seasonal AR polynomials.

 The model and inference method are explored in three simulated examples with different numbers of seasonalities, and shown to compare well to several benchmarks.
 An application to more than a century of monthly US industrial production data detects interesting and large changes in seasonality during the Great Depression and the recent Covid-19 pandemic, separated by a long period of remarkably constant seasonality.